 Fourth of July: Celebrate YOUR Independence

-As we grill burgers, play ball in the yard with our kids and spend time with friends and family on July 4, we will be celebrating our country’s independence; something that in 1776 took courage, hard work and relentless determination to fulfill our dream of being self-sufficient and free.
+What are you doing on the fourth of July?
+Whether you are going to your community parade or you are on vacation or you are having an outdoor party with some friends, you will be celebrating our country’s independence; something that in 1776 took courage, hard work and relentless determination to fulfill our dream of being self-sufficient and free.

-But while independence remains the essence of America, I think sometimes people lose sight of how important this characteristic is when it comes to romantic relationships and marriage.
+But while independence remains the essence of America, I think sometimes people lose sight of how important independence is, not just on the fourth of July, but every day when it comes to living life, romantic relationships and even marriage.
 In other words, a good, healthy romantic relationship can benefit greatly from spending time apart and pursuing separate interests.

-Telling a couple they need to be independent might sound like an oxymoron, since people get into committed relationships for companionship and because they are attracted to the idea of sharing a life with someone they love.
+A lot of people think that if they are in a romantic relationship, they are not independent, or they don’t need to be independent, since people get into committed relationships for companionship and because they are attracted to the idea of sharing a life with someone they love.
 But ironically, I think independent people end up having the best romantic relationships out there.

 When I brought up the subject to one of my favorite life coaches, Lisa Kaplin, her immediate response was to bring up a quote from the 1996 megahit movie, “Jerry Maguire.”